bluraniec/devnet-2449/README.md

       - requests
       - pprint
       - pandas
+  6. Download Jupyter Notebook to be able to open the .ipynb file locally - [Download](https://jupyter.org/install)
+  7. Run Jupyter Notebook in Terminal using command: `jupyter notebook`
+  8. Upload all files from respository to opened Jupyter Notebook (remember to keep the folder structure).
-  6. Go to the Jupyter Notebook of this session (`DEVNET-2449.ipynb`) and play with the lab!
+  9. From locally running Jupyter Notebook - click on (`DEVNET-2449.ipynb`) and play with the lab!